Linde Q2 2021 Earnings Call Transcript

 Jeff Zekauskas

 Thanks very much.
 Your returns on capital have moved up, which is natural given your cost reduction programs and the growing economy.
-Have your returns on capital though in your on-site projects really changed over the past couple of years?
-That is, are the returns on capital and an on-site going up or staying the same?
+Have your returns on capital, though, in your on-site projects really changed over the past couple of years?
+That is, are the returns on capital in on-site going up or staying the same?

 Matt White